Let George Do It

 The show was uncertain of its own identity, struggling between being a sitcom or being a serious detective story.
 Initial shows leaned towards the former, but it became the latter.
 In listening to Let George Do It, you get the feeling of seeing a shabby rookie become an all-star.

-The show is carried by the peformance of George Valentine by Bob Bailey.
+The show is carried by the peformance of George Valentine by Bob Bailey who played the lead role for the first seven years before leaving the series to focus on screenwriting in 1953.
 Valentine doesn’t easily fit in with gruff hard boiled detectives like Marlowe and Spade, nor is he a self-assured intellectual like Sherlock Holmes or Nero Wolfe.
 Valentine is good natured and personable, but he carries himself like a poker player.
 Valentine plays it close to the vest, and then at the end of the episode when he comes up with the solution, you realize he’s been holding a full house.

 The mysteries are well-crafted with surprising solutions that rarely fail to entertain.
 Let George Do It is more than Bob Bailey warming up to play Johnny Dollar, it’s a truly entertaining and underrated show in its own right.